 Employment Litigation & Agency Matters

 Ms. Sostowski represents management in disputes with their current and former employees, concentrating on whistleblower, discrimination, harassment, retaliation, and restrictive covenant litigation.
-She has defended single-plaintiff and multi-plaintiff cases in state and federal courts and administrative agencies, including the Equal Employment Opportunity Commission and the New Jersey Division on Civil Rights.
-She also has experience representing employers in arbitration and mediation and in government investigations and audits arising from the employment relationship.
+She has defended single-plaintiff and multi-plaintiff cases in state and federal courts and administrative agencies, including the Equal Employment Opportunity Commission, the New Jersey Division on Civil Rights, and the New York State Division of Human Rights.
+She also has represented employers in arbitration and mediation, and in government investigations and audits arising from the employment relationship, including matters involving the U.S. Department of Labor and the Office of Federal Contract Compliance Programs.

-Ms. Sostowski also counsels clients on compliance with federal, state, and local employment laws, the prevention or early resolution of employment disputes before they lead to litigation, and employment issues in connection with corporate transactions.
-She regularly advises clients in a variety of industries, including higher education, technology, financial services, healthcare, pharmaceuticals, and public and nonprofit entities regarding:
+Ms. Sostowski also counsels clients on compliance with federal, state, and local employment laws, prevention or early resolution of employment disputes before they lead to litigation, and employment issues in connection with corporate transactions.
+She regularly advises clients in a variety of industries, including higher education, technology, financial services, healthcare, pharmaceuticals, and public and nonprofit entities, regarding a wide range of employment issues, including:

 - Hiring practices, performance management, and terminations